IFS-Ketamine-Assisted Group for Couples

 Unlike typical couples therapy interventions, which focus on building strength in the attachment between each partner (communication skills, kindness, etc.), the IFS-Ketamine-Assisted Group for Couples will focus on “Self-leadership” of your internal parts (mental habits, thoughts, feelings, and beliefs).
 Having a stable attachment to others depends on your ability to stabilize and care for your inner sub-personalities and their frequent conflicts (for example, a caretaker, procrastinator, and perfectionist parts).
 De-escalating inner polarities inherently leads to greater poise, tact, courage and ingenuity, all useful resources for resolving outer conflicts.

-Required reading before the group is Richard Schwartz’s book No Bad Parts: Healing Trauma and Restoring Wholeness with the Internal Family Systems Model.
+Required reading before the retreat is Richard Schwartz’s book, No Bad Parts: Healing Trauma and Restoring Wholeness with the Internal Family Systems Model.

 Bootcamp for Transforming Shame and Fear into Connection